cpa/haskellcontracts/README.md

     cabal install --with-compiler ghc6 mtl syb quickcheck bnfc

-The GHC executable is specified in Haskell/Makefile.
-So edit that, or try
+The GHC executable is specified in ./Folkung/Haskell/Makefile.
+In ./Folkung you can do

-    make GHC=`which ghc6`
+    make -C Haskell GHC=ghc6 equinox

-NB: the build may fail when compiling Infinox, but Equinox builds successfully.
+to build equinox with GHC 6.